brycie-boy/The_Cosmos/The space element.md

 ## The space element  #

-The space element, one of the two additional elements ([[The great elements]]), represents empty space.
+The space element, one of the two additional elements ([[The great elements]]), simply represents empty space.
 The internal space element includes the ears, the mouth, the nostrils, the anus, etc.

 ___